margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## White Flowers, Dandelions, Sprinkling out Through the Field, The Earth's Birthday ##
+The world spins round and round
+The earth is another year older
+These flowers spread out
+"The white floaties originate from a densely packed seed head that resembles a fuzzy ball.
+If you look closely, each seed head has dozens of umbrella-like extensions.
+Located at the seed head's center are the seeds -- each seed has this umbrella structure attached to them."
+ "As you saw in the timelapse, once the flower head has matured, it closes up and the withered flowers contract into a bud-like shape and fall away, leaving just the tufty white parts called pappi, which will help wind disperse the dandelion fruits or cypsela."
+The leaves spin around in a whirl
 The flowers you blow and wish with on another birthday Another year older
 Another year lighter